regueiro/collection-manager/README.md

 Licensed under the terms of the GNU General Public License version 3.

-For more info consult COPYING
+For more detailed information consult COPYING.